 Stands for Property Assessed Clean Energy.
 Basically, it’s a way to finance solar systems or energy efficiency retrofits, where the city offers you a loan, and you pay it back through your property tax bills over 15 to 20 years.

 The program doesn’t require shelling out any cash upfront or reducing equity in your home.Another benefit is that property tax financing solves the problem of “what happens when I sell my home?”
 The simple answer is that the solar power system and whatever tax liability you have both go to the new owner of your home.

 Some homeowners pay upfront for their solar using a home equity line of credit and even personal unsecured loans from a local credit union or their personal bank.

 This can make sense if you have fantastic credit and are OK with this type of financing option.
-Most people prefer to do “off balance sheet” lease or PPA financing for solar as there is no hit on their credit history or Debt-to-Income ratios!
+Most people prefer to do “off balance sheet” lease for solar as there is no hit on their credit history or Debt-to-Income ratios!